Blepharoplasty has become one of the most requested facial cosmetic procedures, surpassing even facelift and rhinoplasty in popularity.

-There are often a number of different treatments, both surgical and non-surgical, that may be utilised to improved the hollowed appearance.
+There are often a number of different treatments, both surgical and non-surgical, that may be utilised to improve the hollowed appearance.

 Blepharoplasty is one of the commonest cosmetic procedures in the world and is regarded as safe.
-As with any surgery, there are potential risks and complications that may occur.
+As with any surgery, some potential risks and complications may occur.